-Consulting on the canoe trip and navigating the Chatooga and other rivers was provided by a Emory University Chemistry professor, Claude Terry.
-After the movie was released , floating the Chatooga River, and rivers in Tennessee and Claude founded 'Southeastern Expeditions,' a company that provided raft trips with trained guides on whitewater rivers.
-Rafting the Chatooga, the Ocoee River in Tennessee, and other whitewater rivers has become very popular with amateur lovers of the outdoors, with many individuals making these trips during the summer.
-Claude Terry has since retired, and another operator provides these trips.
+Emory University Chemistry professor Claude Terry consulted on the canoe trip and navigating the Chatooga and other rivers.
+After the movie's release, Claude founded Southeastern Expeditions, which provided raft trips with trained guides on whitewater rivers.
+Rafting the Chatooga, the Ocoee River in Tennessee, and other whitewater rivers has become very popular, especially in the summer.
+Claude is now retired.